Stamped/Stamped/internal/projects/bulleit/TestFlightSDK/README.txt

 3. In your Application Delegate:

     1. Import TestFlight -> #import "TestFlight.h"
-    NOTE: If you do not want to import TestFlight.h in every file you may add the above line into you precompiled header (<projectname>_Prefix.pch) file inside of the
+    NOTE: If you do not want to import TestFlight.h in every file you may add the above line into you pre-compiled header (<projectname>_Prefix.pch) file inside of the

             #ifdef __OBJC__ section.
         This will give you access to the SDK across all files.